Urology Textbook

 Percutaneous Puncture and Aspiration of Renal Cysts

 Pain due to a kidney cyst should disappear after diagnostic puncture and aspiration, at least for a while.
-A small proportion of patients are cured by this unique puncture and aspiration.
-Simultaneously, the cyst fluid is examined (cytology and creatinine concentration).
-A simple renal cyst should not reveal malignant cells; the creatinine concentration is near the serum concentration.
-With the recurrence of the cyst (and symptoms), definitive treatment is done by a percutaneous or laparoscopic approach (see below).
+A single puncture and aspiration cure a small proportion of patients.
+Cytology and creatinine measurement in the aspirate are not mandatory for simple renal cysts.
+If the cyst (and symptoms) recur, definitive treatment is possible with a percutaneous or laparoscopic approach (see below).

 Percutaneous Sclerotherapy of Renal Cysts

-Before sclerotherapy, contrast media is injected via the nephrostomy tube into the cyst.
-The contrast media should not enter the pyelocalyceal system.
-The most commonly used sclerosant is ethanol (99%), the dosage is 20% of the cyst volume to a maximum of 100 ml.
+The most commonly used sclerosant is ethanol (99%); the dosage is 20% of the cyst volume to a maximum of 100 ml.
 The alcohol is left 90–120 min in the cyst: the longer the alcohol contact (several fillings, contact time), the lower the recurrence rate.
-Alternatively, polidocanol can be used as a sclerosant.
+An alternative sclerosant is polidocanol.
 A relapse of the cyst occurs in approximately 10–30%.
 Percutaneous sclerotherapy can be repeated.

-The kidney is approached with the laparoscopic or retroperitoneoscopic technique.
+Laparoscopic or retroperitoneoscopic marsupialization is particularly useful for large, recurrent, or unfavorably located symptomatic simple renal cysts.
+Compared with percutaneous aspiration followed by sclerotherapy, it offers a lower recurrence rate but is more invasive.
+Laparoscopic or retroperitoneoscopic approach depends on the location and expertise.
 If the cyst is in anatomic proximity to the ureter, the ureter has to be identified and separated from the cyst wall.
-The cyst wall is circularly incised near the renal parenchyma (unroofing), the base of the cyst remains in situ.
+The cyst wall is circularly incised near the renal parenchyma (deroofing).
+The base of the cyst remains in situ.
 The cyst roof is sent for pathology.
-Hemostasis is achieved with bipolar cauterization or continuous stitching of the remaining cyst wall.
-Due to the good results of percutaneous sclerotherapy, laparoscopic cyst removal is the treatment of second choice.
+Hemostasis is essential and achieved with bipolar cauterization or continuous stitching of the remaining cyst wall.
+Laparoscopic cyst deroofing is used for very large renal cysts.

 Prognosis of Simple Kidney Cysts